Like us on Facebook Follow us on Instagram Subscribe on YouTube

 The safety of the individual(s) concerned is paramount.
 A risk assessment must be undertaken immediately to assess the level of risk to all beneficiaries posed by the alleged perpetrator.
 This will include whether it is safe for them to continue in their role or any other role within the Company whilst an investigation is undertaken.

-The Designated Safeguarding Officer (DSO) or Deputy (DDSO) will liaise with the Local Authority to discuss the best course of action and to ensure balletLORENT’s disciplinary procedures are co-ordinated with any other enquiries taking place as part of the ongoing management of the allegation.
+The Designated Safeguarding Officer (DSO) or Deputy (DDSO) will liaise with the Board’s Safeguarding Lead, Senior Management and the Local Authority to discuss the next course of action.
+Senior Management will ensure balletLORENT’s disciplinary procedures are co-ordinated with any other enquiries taking place as part of the ongoing management of the allegation.

-All allegations/concerns will be recorded in the secure, confidential, file where all safeguarding concerns will be recorded.
+All allegations/concerns will be recorded in the secure, confidential Safeguarding Log.
 The information should be factual and not based on opinions, record what the person tells you, what you have seen and witness details if appropriate.

-The information that is recorded will be kept securely and comply with balletLORENT’s data protection policy and procedures.
+The information that is recorded will be kept securely and comply with balletLORENT’s Data Protection policy.

-This Safeguarding Policy and Procedure will be clearly communicated to all balletLORENT personnel.
+This Safeguarding Policy will be clearly communicated to all balletLORENT personnel.
 The Designated Safeguarding Officer and Deputy will be responsible for ensuring that this is communicated effectively.

-This Safeguarding Policy and Procedures will be reviewed 3 yearly by the Board of Directors.
-The Designated Safeguarding Officer and Deputy will be involved in this process and will recommend any changes and updates.
-The Designated Safeguarding Officer and Deputy will also ensure that all changes and updates are clearly communicated to all personnel.
-It may be appropriate to involve service users/beneficiaries in the review.
+This Safeguarding Policy will be reviewed annually by the Designated / Deputy Safeguarding Officer and Senior Management.
+The Designated Safeguarding Officer and Deputy will ensure that all changes and updates are clearly communicated to all personnel.
 Beneficiaries and parents/carers will be informed of any significant changes.

 balletLORENT will review any incidents during the year and take appropriate action to resolve them, adapting policies and procedures immediately if required.